dgaydukov/cert-aws/sa/README.md

 * sort out tax/bankAddress
 * if we are using api gateway for auth why do we need auth service.
 We can directly integrate api gateway with cognito and authorize all request with congito authorizers
 ----------------------------------------------------------------------------------------------
-* add custom health check to elb
-* use AWS::AutoScalingPlans::ScalingPlan to create asg based on predictive scaling (https://docs.aws.amazon.com/autoscaling/plans/userguide/what-is-aws-auto-scaling.html)
-* add elb to 2 vpc (load traffic between 2 vpc)
+* edit all current cf templates => Add do sleep while enf not enabled (instead of just sleep for 10 sec) to all cloudformation templates that use efs
 * api gateway add cors example (both simple & non-simple) + add multiple cors headers
-* add HealthCheck to elb + default ec2 healthcheck from asg (https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-elb-health-check.html)
-* add vpc to `cloudformation/ec2-cw-recover-alarm.yml` (in case you run it in region where no default vpc)
-* edit all current cf templates => rewrite efs from default SG to custom (cause it's better to explicitly control SG)
-* edit all current cf templates => add SG to RDS with source as SG of webserver
-* api gateway put message into queue (without complex lambda code)
-* cf template that trigger lambda every 5 sec, and lambda check liveliness of ec2 (go to ec2 turn off httpd and see that logs are written to cloudwatch) + create alarm on error (more than 2 times send sns email)
-+ add cloudwatch event (rule, source - aws.ec2, detailtype-runinstances) when new ec2 started and add tag owner with lambda inside vpc
+* api gateway put message into queue (without complex lambda code) + add cloudwatch event (rule, source - aws.ec2, detailtype-runinstances) when new ec2 started and add tag owner with lambda inside vpc
 * Create cf template with redis cache and ec2 to connect to this cache (SG with clientSG that attached to desired ec2)
 ```
 sudo yum -y install --enablerepo=epel redis